JLcilliers/GR_Content_Brief_Creator/README.md

 ### Creating a Content Brief

 1. Select **"Create Brief"** from the main menu
+2. **Choose an AI provider** from the available options:
+   - OpenAI GPT-4o
+   - Claude 3.5 Sonnet
+   - Perplexity Sonar Large
+   - Mistral Large
-2. Choose a client from the list
+3. Choose a client from the list
-3. Enter the content topic
+4. Enter the content topic
-4. Provide primary keyword
+5. Provide primary keyword
-5. Add secondary keywords (comma-separated)
+6. Add secondary keywords (comma-separated)
-6. The system will:
+7. The system will:
    - Pull client profile data automatically
-   - Generate all 12 brief sections using AI
+   - Generate all 12 brief sections using your selected AI provider
    - Create a formatted Word document in `output_briefs/`

 ### Managing Clients